Develop your staff for your organisation's future success

 Degree Apprenticeships offer a new, cost-effective way to develop your workforce, attract new talent and inject vitality into your business for sustainable growth and success.
 Apprentices gain industry knowledge and practical, relevant experience which is uniquely tailored to your business, by combining on-the-job training with flexible study.

-A degree apprenticeship is the equivalent of a bachelor’s degree (BA/ BSc) or masters degree qualification and takes three and a half to four years, to complete, studying part time.
+A degree apprenticeship is the equivalent of a bachelor’s degree (BA/ BSc) or masters degree qualification and takes up to three and a half to four years, to complete, studying part time.

 More information on the apprenticeship levy can be found on the Government’s website.